ChrisIns/Terraform_lamp/README.md

 # Goal of this project

-This project will be about building a LAMP stack as microservices with Docker using Terraform
+This project is a POC about building a LAMP stack as microservices with Docker using Terraform and implementing a CICD pipeline on top of that.

 # Installing Terraform